hkpeaks/peaks-consolidation/README.md

+# Peaks Dataframe
+Peaks dataframe is a personal academic project that supports SQL-like processing of billions of rows using Go streaming model.
+Alternative goal is to achieve real-time processing up to 10 million rows per second to solve the data explosion that came with data capture from IoT devices.

-# Peaks Framework
+# Peaks Framework & Library
 Peaks framework and library are under development.
-Peak framework is an end-user driven command flow that enables working with Peaks and third-party libraries.
-Peak Library is a high performance calculation engine which can be configued in either streaming mode or in-memory mode easily.
-If using streaming mode with proper setting, you can process billion of rows on your desktop PC with 16GB or above memory.
-Both framework and library are written by Golang.
-And considering interface with Python, R and Node.js.
+I am working on an end-user driven command flow that enables working with Peaks and third-party libraries.
+The Peak Library is a high-performance calculation engine that can be configured in either streaming mode or in-memory mode easily.
+If you use streaming mode with proper settings, you can process billions of rows on your desktop PC with 16GB or above memory.
+Both framework and library are written in Golang and are considering interface with Python, R and Node.js.
+Currently, the development and testing environment is using Windows 11 and AMD x86, and will support Linux.
+Apart from AMD x86, it will also support ARM CPU.
+For fast-growing RISC V in IoT applications, which is one of my considerations.

 # Open source
 Peaks framework is considering go open source in the intially stage if there are a demand for this framework.